Minnesota Creditor Remedies

 How much of my wages can be garnished in Minnesota?

-For an ordinary consumer judgment, a creditor may take the lesser of a tiered share of your disposable earnings or the amount your weekly disposable pay exceeds forty times the applicable minimum wage.
-The tier is ten percent in the lowest garnishable band, fifteen percent in the middle band, and twenty-five percent only above eighty times the minimum wage.
+For an ordinary consumer judgment, section 571.922 lets a creditor take the lesser of a banded share of your disposable earnings or the amount your weekly pay exceeds forty times the applicable minimum wage.
+The band is ten percent in the lowest garnishable range, fifteen percent in the middle, and twenty-five percent only above eighty times the minimum wage.
+The 2024 Debt Fairness Act replaced the old flat one-quarter cap with those bands, so calculators showing a single quarter-of-pay rule are out of date.

 What is the 40 times minimum wage floor?